1 March 2026

 • individual identity can be associated with a random effect

-• this can also be done with residual structures
+• this can also be done by modeling correlation in the residuals

 inferential questions

-• Inferring using a fixed effect means we are inferring across the group of levels we have measured (only)
+• Using a fixed effect means we are making inferences about the levels we have measured (only)

-• Inferring using a random effect means we are inferring across a population represented by the group of levels we have measured
+• Using a random effect means we are making inferences about a population represented by the levels we have measured

 Examples